Global Infrastructure Finance

 Against this regulatory backdrop, we make the following comments relating to Thames Water:

-Ofwat’s final price determination published in December 2024 resulted in potentially significant financial penalties for Thames Water during the next 5 years, along with inadequate revenue to deliver Ofwat’s required capital expenditures.
-Thames management has referred the final determination to the Competition and Markets Authority for review.
+Ofwat’s final price determination published in December 2024 resulted in potentially significant financial penalties for Thames Water during the next 5 years.
+In addition, Thames Water considered that the allowances would provide inadequate revenue to deliver Ofwat’s required capital expenditures.
+Thames Water’s management rejected the price control in February 2025 and has been in discussion with Ofwat and others since.
+Ofwat agreed to Thames Water’s request to defer making a reference of the final determination to the CMA indefinitely and Thames Water has been treated as a third party by the CMA in its deliberations.

-If there were ever a claim filed against Assured Guaranty, Assured Guaranty would continue paying principal and interest in line with the original debt schedule unless it decides, in its sole option, to pay on an accelerated basis.
-Additionally, the first scheduled principal payment that comes due under our Thames exposure is 12 years from now, in 2037.
+Generally, if a claim is filed against Assured Guaranty, Assured Guaranty would continue paying principal and interest in line with the original debt schedule unless it decides, in its sole option, to pay on an accelerated basis.
+Additionally, the first scheduled principal payment that comes due under our Thames exposure is 11 years from now, in 2037.

 **Contacts